cometbft/cometbft/spec/legacy/reactors/consensus/consensus.md

 # Tendermint Consensus Reactor

-Tendermint Consensus is a distributed protocol executed by validator processes to agree on the next block to be added to the Tendermint blockchain.
+Tendermint Consensus is a distributed protocol executed by validator processes to agree on the next block to be added to the CometBFT blockchain.
 The protocol proceeds in rounds, where each round is a try to reach agreement on the next block.
 A round starts by having a dedicated process (called proposer) suggesting to other processes what should be the next block with the `ProposalMessage`.